stackbit-projects/groovy-squid-55ce3/src/pages/index.md

         image: images/cool-eucalyptus.png
         image_alt: App preview on a phone and tablet
         content: >-
           Knowing *how* to use a tool is only half the battle.
-Knowing *which* tool to use (and where) is the other half.
 We collect and analyze thousands tools so you dont have to.
         actions:
           - label: View Repos
             url: /features